ancelingely/Projet_R_Python_M2_REHAB_2/readme.md

 Several methods exist to evaluate movement smoothness, including the spectral arc lenght (SPARC), the log dimensionless jerk (LDJ), the normalized number of peaks (NPP).
 The SPARC method has been shown to be more valid, sensitive and robust than the other methods.
 NNP as the advantage of being less computationally intensive and easier to implement (3,4,5).

 In a previous work, Pearson (R=-0,75 ; p = 0,01) and Spearman (R=-0,8 ; p = 0,009) correlations showed a strong and significant negative association between SPARC and NNP when computed on a segmented movement (6) These results indicate a robust monotonic relationship between the two metrics.
 However, the existence of a relationship between SPARC and NNP does not guarantee that their values are stable across different signal processing approaches, such as computing them on the whole signal versus segmented repetitions.

+Patients are asked to performed 5 repetitions of the flexion task.
+So the signal is composed of 5 flexion and 5 return from flexion (extension), it is not clear if the SPARC and NNP metrics calculated for the whole signal will be similar to the metrics calculated for each repetition of flexion.
 Signal segmentation may alter the properties of the data, particularly for frequency-based metrics such as SPARC, which are sensitive to signal duration.
 On the other hand, the whole signal capture non-task related phases which may also bias the estimation of smoothness (copilote).

 ## Aim